pete91z/bf-ce-public/bash/README.md

 taillog
 =======

-The taillog.sh script can be used to monitor a text log file including/excluding text patterns of your choice.
+* The taillog.sh script can be used to continuously monitor a text log file including/excluding text patterns of your choice.
 The eligible output is written to a specified file.

-An instance identifier is specifed to allow multiple instances of taillog.sh to run concurrently and hence multiple files to be monitored.
+* An instance identifier is specifed to allow multiple instances of taillog.sh to run concurrently and hence multiple files to be monitored.

+* Can be started via cron - if you put an entry to started every minutes it will check to see if it is already running and if so will exit.

 Usage: